-- Biological Bases of Behavior (including psychopathology and psychopharmacology); - Trauma and;
+- Biological Bases of Behavior (including psychopathology and psychopharmacology); - Trauma Informed Care and; - Co-occurring Disorders and Substance Use Disorders (mental disorders and substance abuse).

-• Co-occurringDisorders (mental disorders and substance abuse).
-This training may be completed as part of the degree program, in post-master's course work, or as part of a certificate or continuing education or CCMHC credential.
+This training may be completed as part of the degree program, in post-master's coursework, or as part of a certificate or continuing education or CCMHC credential.